TadiT7/treble_experimentations_wiki/How-to-create-an-overlay?.md

 Set up a **Linux machine** – it may be the newest Ubuntu or Mint.
 If you aren't planning to run it alongside Windows, use a virtual machine, for example VirtualBox, or build with Jenkins.

+You can install all needed deps with this command `sudo apt install git xmlstarlet aapt apktool`

 ## Make overlay

 Install **apktool** by following its guide.